rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Deprecating the existing volatile operations will cause language churn.
-Not deprecating them will keep around two different and subtly incompatible ways to do the same thing, which is equally bad.
+Keeping around two different and subtly incompatible ways to do almost the same thing, in the form of these new wrappers and the old volatile read/write methods of pointer types, is unsatisfying.
 It could be argued that the issues with the existing volatile operations, while real, do not warrant the full complexity of this RFC.

 As mentioned above, exposing more than loads and stores, and non-`Relaxed` atomic memory orderings, also muddies the "a volatile op should compile into one